gianmarco-aversano/gianmarco-aversano.github.io/_posts/2025-11-14-Test-Driven-Development.md

+---
+title: "TDD: Test-Driven Development"
+categories:
+  - blog
+tags:
+  - TDD
-# Test-Driven Development
+  - Test-Driven Development
+---

+This blog post is a (hopefully short) collection of quick thoughts that come to my mind when I think about TDD.
+Too many times, people are skeptical about it or refrain from doing it always for the wrong reasons.
+And it is very easy to tell, just from reading someone's code, if they used TDD or not.

+Some of the symptoms:

+- code is hard to import and to use;
+- functions are too long;
+- classes for everything;
+- unreachable code;
+- unhandled cases;
+- and so much more!

+Thus, I decided to write this article.
+Hopefully it will be useful to someone.

+## Introduction

 There is no robust, bug-free code without good tests.
 Tests make sure that any problems are caught before they reach PROD.

 Test-Driven Development (TDD) is an approach where tests are written before the actual code.